vocation and daily schedule

 daily schedule

-In line with the well-established hermit tradition, my daily schedule normally stays within the standard averages for a (traditional) hermit’s life shown below:
+In line with the well-established hermit tradition of the Desert Fathers, my daily schedule normally stays within the standard averages for a traditional hermit’s life shown below:

 • prayer: a traditional hermit’s prayer life consists mainly of contemplative, meditative, and continuous prayer.
-If you add to those types of prayer the daily psalms (liturgy of the hours, also known as the Divine Office) and other standard vocal prayers, then (excluding continuous prayer) a traditional hermit devotes on average a minimum of between 5 and 8 hours per day on prayer.
-In other words: prayer becomes the mainstay of the day.
+If you add to those types of prayer the daily psalms (liturgy of the hours, also known as the Divine Office) and other standard vocal prayers, then (excluding continuous prayer) a traditional hermit devotes between 5 and 8 hours per day on prayer.

 The remaining hours are for: